martinezmp3/Hubitat-Monoprice-6-zone-controller-TCP-IP-Serial/README.md

 # Hubitat-Monoprice-6-zone-controller-TCP-IP-Serial
 Hubitat Drivers Driver for Hubitat Elevation Hub
-(This is a work in progress any feedback will be really appreciate) What you need:
+(This is a work in progress any feedback will be really appreciate)

+	What you need:

 -	A Hubitat Hub
 -	A USR-TCP232-302 Low-Cost RS232 Serial to Ethernet Converter
 -	DB9 to DB9 RS232 Serial Cable Male to Male

-Instalation instructions
+	Instalation instructions:

 -	Connect RS232 Serial to Ethernet to the switch or router on the same network where your habitat hub and pc you are using to configure the device is
 -	Connect RS232 Serial to Ethernet to the console port on the back of the amp whit DB9 to DB9 RS232 Serial Cable
 -	Now you need to find the IP that the device have use the default IP in the one a got was 192.168.0.7 and put the network card of the pc on the same range